 - Add water, butter, sugar, and salt to a saucepan over med heat.

 - Meanwhile, whisk the eggs.

 - Once the milk starts boiling and everything is melted add the flour all at once.
 Mix it in and keep steering till it thickens and forms a thin layer on the bottom of the pan.

-- With the mixer running, start adding the whisked eggs, little at a time.
+- With the mixer running, start adding the whisked eggs, a little at a time.
 The dough will look chunky at first, but very quickly it will become smooth and glossy.
 When you add about half of the eggs stop and check the consistency of the dough.
 Be careful towards the end, you might not need to add all the eggs.
-That will vary on how thick was your dough in the first place.
-Do the finger check (*see notes).
+The dough is ready when it slowly falls down from the paddle attachment in a V-shape.

-- Once the dough is ready, transfer to a piping bag with a French Tip nozzle on it.
-If you don't have a french tip, you can use just a round one.
-After you pipe them run a fork over them to create the needed texture for the eclairs to expand without cracking.
+- Once the dough is ready, transfer it a piping bag with a French Tip nozzle on it.
+If you don't have a french tip, you can use just a round one, but after you pipe them run a fork over them to create the needed texture for the eclairs to expand without cracking.

 - Pipe each eclair it a 45° with the edge of the tip touching the surface for support.
 The length of each eclair is about 3.5-4 inches(9-10cm).
 Leave enough space between each eclair as they will expand when baking.
 When piping the eclairs it will create a tip at the end of each one (see images).
 Do not leave it as it can burn when baking.
 You can smooth it out easily by using a wet finger.